Key Staff

 Co-Founder

 Kim worked in the IT field for 40 years as a Project Manager, Systems Analyst and Owner of her own IT consulting firm.
-For over 25 years, Kim has also been a parent mentor to families of children with disabilities running various support groups, creating, and moderating special needs listservs and conducting active advocacy training programs.
+For over 30 years, Kim has also been a parent mentor to families of children with disabilities running various support groups, creating, and moderating special needs listservs and conducting active advocacy training programs.
 She has acted as the CPP Executive Director since its inception in 2014 and retired from Westat in early 2020 to be able to devote her full energy to developing and expanding the services offered by CPP.
-She lives in Laytonsville, MD and is married with two children.
 Her younger son, with complex Developmental Disabilities, has been the inspiration behind Cura Personalis Project.

 Jennifer “Jen” Etzel